Before and after surgery for thyroid cancer

 - oxygen levels.

-Between 6 and 24 hours after your operation, they will take a blood sample to check your calcium levels.
+After surgery you will have a blood sample taken.
+This is to check your calcium levels.

 Drips and drains